 The team at Peter Gluck and Partners chose SYNLawn’s SYNPlay to construct the field.
 The SYNPlay solution offers a 100% nylon artificial grass product with an 8mm foam pad that provides a great playing field that absorbs shock and protects from injuries.
 Although the team’s motive for choosing SYNPlay was solution-based for the school, this also contributed to a larger scale initiative.

-A new and unique partnership has been formed between Yellowstone and Grand Teton National Parks, AstroTurf, SYNLawn, Universal Textile Technologies (UTT), and the United Soybean Board (USB).
-UTT is now purchasing the Class 1 recyclable plastic bottles from Yellowstone’s waste stream and will convert them into a non-woven fleece material used to manufacture high performance backing for certain AstroTurf and SYNLawn synthetic turf products, SYNPLay being one.
-This partnership creates and protects jobs for the American work force, helps the Yellowstone and Grand Teton National Parks meet recycling goals, and provides AstroTurf and SYNLawn with products made better through recycling and reuse efforts, and helps to lower the environmental impact of discarded plastic bottles.
+A new and unique partnership has been formed between SYNLawn and the United Soybean Board (USB).
+Now purchasing the Class 1 recyclable plastic bottles from waste streams, converting them into a non-woven fleece material used to manufacture high performance backing for certain synthetic turf products, SYNPLay being one.
+This partnership creates and protects jobs for the American work force, helps National Parks meet recycling goals, and provides SYNLawn with products made better through recycling and reuse efforts, and helps to lower the environmental impact of discarded plastic bottles.
 According to the EPA, recycling one ton of plastic drinking bottles saves 7.4 cubic yards of landfill space.
 Additionally, 12,000 BTUs are saved for every pound recycled.